dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 Students are required to follow training protocols for safety and the safety of others.

 * Students must remove their shoes before stepping onto the mat.
-NO SHOES on the mat.
+NO SHOES allowed on the mat.
 * Students MUST wipe their feet in the footbucket before stepping onto the mats each time.
 * Wash hands prior to training and/or sanitize hands (RECOMMENDED).
 * If you do not feel well and/or are nursing any injuries, please stay home and rest.